Static vs Rotating Proxies: A Comparison

 Should they stay or should they go?
 That’s the question, and here’s the answer.

-So, you’ve been researching proxy servers and stumbled upon a dilemma: static vs rotating proxies?
-Maybe you want IPs to cop sneakers.
+So, you were researching proxy servers when you stumbled upon a dilemma: static vs rotating proxies?
+Which are better for your goals?
+Maybe you want rotating IPs to cop sneakers.
 Or you’re considering static datacenter proxies for a web scraping project because they’re cheaper.
 In any case, this guide will help you compare these two proxy types to understand which one you need.
 Let’s get started.

 What Are Static Proxies?

-Static proxies are middlemen IP addresses that don’t change.
-With a static proxy server, you’ll always be connecting to websites via the same IP address, even if your own IP is dynamic.
+Static proxies always use the same middleman device – and thus the same IP address – to route your data.
+So if you use a static proxy server, you’ll always be connecting to websites via the same IP address.
+This remains the case even if your own true IP is dynamic.

-If you’re not sure how they look like, static proxies are simple to identify.
-They come in a list of different IP addresses, and you connect through each individually.
+If you’re not sure what they look like, static proxies are simple to identify.
+They come in a list of different IP addresses, and you connect to each individually.
 For example:

 First static proxy – 123.456.789.10:1000